NetworkX

 g.plot()

-graphistry.PlotterBase.PlotterBase.networkx2pandas(self, g)
+graphistry.PlotterBase.PlotterBase.networkx2pandas(self, G)

 graphistry.PlotterBase.PlotterBase.networkx_checkoverlap(self, g)